Lighthouse Model of Care

-Connecting a young person to community creates spaces to develop a sense of belonging.
-For many young people, this may be the first time they have ‘belonged’ to a safe and supportive community.
+Connecting a young person to a community creates spaces to develop a sense of belonging and social skills.
 Lighthouse creates numerous spaces to foster community connection, including connection to culture.
 Each Lighthouse home hosts a community event every three months (which equates to one to two community events every month across the Lighthouse community).
-Young people contribute to organising these events to share their culture and interests with the lighthouse community.
+Young people contribute to organising these events to share their culture and interests with the Lighthouse community.
+Lighthouse also works to maintain and strengthen any safe attachments the young person may have before coming to Lighthouse.

 Each Lighthouse home is connected to a volunteer community committee.
-These committee members support the young people in various ways according to their interests and skills such as organising working bees to landscape the home, or supporting the young person with resume writing.
-Each home’s committee act in some ways as an extended family who help connect the young person to the outside world through building a wider network base.
+These committee members support the young people in various ways according to their interests and skills such as organising working bees around the home or supporting the young person with resume writing.
+Each home’s committee act in some ways as an extended family that help connect the young person to the outside world through building a wider network base.

 Once a year, Lighthouse organises a camp for all young people to attend.
 Camp provides an opportunity for the entire community to come together.
 Lighthouse also has a holiday home where young people are offered the experience to enjoy some holiday time away with those close to them.

-Lighthouse’s Youth Resource Centre also offers young people a place drop in to, to meet others, to connect and to build and maintain relationships with other young people outside of their home.
-The Youth Resource Centre is also the site for a range of community events such as art shows, fundraisers, award nights and an end of year celebration.
-Lighthouse also works to maintain and strengthen any safe and healthy attachments the young person may have before coming to Lighthouse
+Lighthouse’s Youth Resource Centre also offers young people a place drop-in, to meet others, to connect, and to build and maintain relationships with other young people outside of their home.
+The Youth Resource Centre is also the site for a range of community events such as art shows, fundraisers, award nights, and an end-of-year celebration.

 A story featuring our LMC